Andreas Tiffeau-Mayer

 iBSc student in Maths, Computing, and Medicine

-Interested in robustly quantifying whether cancer-associated TCRs can be identified from TCR sequence features.
+Can cancer-associated TCRs be identified from TCR sequence features?

 Touchchai Chotisorayuth